This article shares how to handle rude people.

 If one of the above is met, then it’s relatively easy to get people on your side.
 And when you get people on your side, you win by default.

-In this case, Still could have pulled off an encirclement move by looking at the bystander(s), pointing towards De Niro and then make a joke or retort.
+In this case, Still could have pulled off an encirclement move by looking at the bystander(s), pointing towards De Niro, and then making a joke or retort.

 With just a small tweak, most of the above examples would work in this situation as well.